Quadratic Thurston maps with few postcritical points: Wreath recursions for maps on moduli space

 \section{Wreath recursions for maps on moduli space}

 We first represent pure mapping classes of $(\mathbb{S}^2,P_f)$ as elements of the fundamental group of moduli space.
 This induces an isomorphism between the mapping class biset of $f$ and the fundamental group biset of the map on moduli space at an appropriate basepoint according to \cite{BN06} and \cite[Theorem 2.6]{Lod}.
+If $f$ is rational, this basepoint is the fixed point associated with $f$.
 Wreath recursions for all maps on moduli space at all fixed points are computed, and their nuclei are computed in a generalized sense.
 These nuclei will be vital for both our solution to the twisting problem and our computation of the global dynamics of the pullback on curves.